ClusterM/wg-obfuscator/README.md

 #### Linux-Specific Solution: Using `fwmark`

-On Linux, there's a cleaner approach: use the `FwMark` option in the WireGuard config.
+On Linux, there's a cleaner approach (since version 1.4): use the `FwMark` option in the WireGuard config.
 This is useful **only when `AllowedIPs = 0.0.0.0/0`**, as it allows the system to distinguish between traffic going through the tunnel and traffic required to establish or maintain the tunnel (e.g., handshake packets).

 Example WireGuard config: